aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 As SOCI parallel mode downloads layers, it buffers them on disk instead of in-memory, having a high performant storage subsystem is crucial to support it as well as enough storage to hold the container images.
 The example configure the root volume with IOPs of 16,000 and throughput of 1,000Mbps which is the maximum for GP3, it is recommended that you modify those settings accordingly to trade-off between performance and cost.

-We also set the `instanceStorePolicy: RAID0` field, that will utilize instance store NVMe disks, in case of multiple disks, it will stripe them as RAID0, mount them, and make sure containerd root dir is used on those disks.
+We also set the `instanceStorePolicy: RAID0` field on AL2023, that will utilize instance store NVMe disks, in case of multiple disks, it will stripe them as RAID0, mount them, and make sure containerd root dir is used on those disks.
 If the `EC2NodeClass` is being used with `NodePool` that only launch instances with instance store, the `blockDeviceMappings` can be removed to reduce cost, as SOCI snapshotter root dir is configured to use containerd root dir and will utilize instance store which are high performant NVMe disks.

 ### Amazon Linux 2023